Multiplying and Dividing Rational Expressions

 Division

-Division of fractions is the same as multiplying the first fraction by the reciprocal of the
+Division of fractions is the same as multiplying the first fraction by the

-second fraction (always take the reciprocal of the fraction to the right of the division
+second fraction (always take the reciprocal of the fraction to the right of the

 symbol).